This edition of our Member Spotlight features Charity Miles member Mike Murphy!

-The completion of his first race set in motion of a series of events with Mike entering into another race the following weekend.
+The completion of his first race set in motion a series of events with Mike entering into another race the following weekend.
 “The next weekend I entered another event to see how fast I could run it if I just pushed the limits, now that I knew what to expect.
 With a finish time of just under 3 hours, I was hooked.
-Over the next 18 weeks, I had completed 12 half marathons, an 8K, 10K, 15K and a 10 mile event.”
-Mike continued to up his mileage throughout the year, completing a jaw dropping 17 half marathons, 4 full marathons and 2 ultra marathons (the longest of which was 66 miles) before the years end!
+Over the next 18 weeks, I had completed 12 half marathons, an 8K, 10K, 15K, and a 10-mile event.”
+Mike continued to up his mileage throughout the year, completing a jaw-dropping 17 half marathons, 4 full marathons, and 2 ultra marathons (the longest of which was 66 miles) before the year's end!
 He most recently completed the Houston Marathon on January 20.

 With 72 hours to try and complete the incredible distance, Mike will honor 3 Gold Star families throughout the race.
 Each family will be honored for 24 hours while Mike moves toward the finish line.
 “I told each of the 3 moms that I want them to be honored for what they do, not for what they’ve lost.”

-Mike began using Charity Miles after stumbling upon a Facebook post in the Team RWB– Houston Chapter team page with which he is a proud member.
-“Charity Miles has an easy user interface, provides encouraging workout summaries, integrates with my primary fitness apps and is supported by generous sponsors.”
+Mike began using Charity Miles after stumbling upon a Facebook post on the Team RWB- Houston Chapter team page with which he is a proud member.
+“Charity Miles has an easy user interface, provides encouraging workout summaries, integrates with my primary fitness apps, and is supported by generous sponsors.”

 Furthermore, “The inspiration for running is rooted in my desire to recognize the contributions of others.
-The longer distances are alluring because they sound impossible to who I was and I enjoy proving to myself, the person I have become, it is able to do the [previously] impossible.”
+The longer distances are alluring because they sound impossible to who I was and I enjoy proving to myself, the person I have become, it can do the [previously] impossible.”

 You can find Mike and old glory at the following events this year: